mdashraful305/mdashraful305/readme.md

 ## More About me

-Hi, I'm Mohammad Ashraful Islam, a passionate web developer with nearly three years of experience at i2 Technologies Limited.
-I love tackling challenges, solving complex problems, and creating user-friendly web applications that enhance the user experience.
-Beyond work, I participate in coding challenges and competitive programming contests, which have sharpened my problem-solving skills and deepened my passion for learning and growth.
-I'm dedicated to continuous improvement and excited about the journey ahead in my development career!
+Hello!
+My name is Mohammad Ashraful Islam, and I'm a skilled backend developer with experience in PHP, MySQL, and front-end development.
+I have been working at  i2 Technologies Limited. for nearly five years now, and during my time here, I've tackled numerous challenges and solved many complex problems.

+I am passionate about coding and enjoy using my skills to create user-friendly websites and web applications that enhance the user experience.
+My expertise in PHP has allowed me to create robust and scalable solutions for our clients, while my knowledge of front-end development has helped me to craft visually appealing designs that are both functional and aesthetically pleasing.

+In addition to my work at i2 Technologies Limited, I have participated in online coding challenges and competitive programming contests.
+Through these experiences, I have honed my problem-solving skills and gained valuable experience developing efficient algorithms and code.

+Overall, I'm a dedicated and passionate developer with a strong work ethic and a desire to learn and grow in my field.
+I'm always up for a new challenge and am excited to see where my skills and experience take me in the future.

 <br/>